-We have not yet provided targeted life cycle support for students from under-represented groups, however we have plans to begin doing so.
-As above-mentioned, future plans involve the recruitment of a 'Retention and Progression Lead' to support identified students in their retention and attainment from the application and interview stage through their undergraduate journey.
+ACTIVITIES: We have not yet provided targeted life cycle support for students from under-represented groups, however we have plans to begin doing so.
+We are recruiting Learning Achievement Officers for the next academic year, to provide support to identified students in their retention and attainment from the application and interview stage through their undergraduate journey.
+We will additionally be renewing our commitment to face to face peer support following the pandemic with a mentoring process built in through the new and existing curriculum, to provide year and course level support.